Airbus: Civilian

-Airbus then developed the A310 to meet demand for a shorter but longer-range version of the A300.
+Airbus then developed the A310 to meet demand for a shorter-body but longer-range version of the A300.
 The aircraft also introduced a glass cockpit, which eliminated the need for a flight engineer, and a redesigned rear fuselage that used space more efficiently, creating additional capacity.
 The A310 was manufactured from 1981 to 1998.
 These design changes were later incorporated into the A300, resulting in the A300-600.